Hybrid Aircraft Market Size and Share

 Hybrid Aircraft Market Analysis by Mordor Intelligence

-The hybrid electric aircraft market stood at USD 2.92 billion in 2025 and is on track to reach USD 12.48 billion by 2030, representing a robust 33.71% CAGR.
+The hybrid aircraft market size stood at USD 2.92 billion in 2025 and is on track to reach USD 12.48 billion by 2030, representing a robust 33.71% CAGR.
 Commercial viability accelerated because the European Union’s Taxonomy Regulation began steering capital toward zero-carbon aviation projects in 2024, while breakthroughs such as CATL’s 500 Wh/kg battery doubled the energy density available to designers.
 Airlines also sought alternatives because the International Civil Aviation Organization advanced a global long-term emissions goal and published harmonized standards that simplify multi-country certification.
 Investment followed: venture, strategic, and ESG-linked debt reduced financing costs, enabling start-ups and incumbents to accelerate prototypes into flight-test programs.
 North America led adoption, yet Asia-Pacific generated the fastest demand as China’s low-altitude economy moved into large-scale infrastructure build-out.

 Key Report Takeaways